ryanries/PassFiltEx/README.md

   finding unprintable characters in your text file.)

 - For example, if the blacklist contains the token "abc", then the passwords abc and abc123 and AbC123 and 123Abc will all be rejected.
-But Abc123! will be accepted, because the token abc does not make up half (50%) of the full password or more.
+But Abc123! will be accepted, because the token abc does not make up 60% of the full password or more.

-- Question: Why don't you store the blacklist file in SYSVOL?
-Answer: Might add that later.
-For now, I was concerned that having the blacklist file available for all Authenticated Users to read might pose a security threat, as it gives potential attackers a lot of information about which passwords you blacklist.
-For example, a hacker could feed your blacklist into his or her password cracker so that the password cracker would not attempt any blacklisted passwords, which would save the hacker time and give them fewer passwords to search for.
-So for now you'll need to copy the blacklist file to each DC and update it on each DC.

 - Question: Can you/will you integrate with Troy Hunt's "haveibeenpwned" API?
 Answer: Probably not.
 First, I'm pretty sure that has already been done by someone else.
 And you are free to use multiple password filters simultaneously if you want.
 Second,